Skip to content

 X X GitHub GitHub Bluesky Bluesky Mastodon Mastodon LinkedIn Hugging Face Hugging Face DEV DEV

-All Images shown on CRAFTFramework.ai are generated with A.I.
-Tools including Midjourney, DALL-E, Gemini, etc. and are owned by CRAFTFramework.ai.
+All images on CRAFTFramework.ai are generated with AI tools (Midjourney, DALL-E, Gemini, and others) and are owned by CRAFTFramework.ai.
 These images cannot be used without consent.
 CRAFT™️ is a trademark of CRAFTFramework.ai.

-Licensing: CRAFT™️ is released under the Business Source License (BSL) 1.1.
-This means you can freely use and explore the framework for non-commercial purposes.
-If you'd like to use CRAFT in a commercial setting, please contact licensing@craftframework.ai for licensing options.
-On January 1, 2029, CRAFT™️ will automatically transition to an open source Apache 2.0 license.
+Licensing: The CRAFT™️ language specification (formal grammar, comment system, structural rules) is released under the Business Source License (BSL) 1.1.
+You can freely use and explore the language for non-commercial purposes.
+For commercial use of the language, contact licensing@craftframework.ai.
+On January 1, 2029, the CRAFT™️ language will automatically transition to an open source Apache 2.0 license.
+Content (recipes, cookbooks, documentation) is licensed separately — see CRAFT License for the full terms.

 Privacy Policy